 Until it wasn’t.

 It was a quiet day on Bannerman Road.
 The crisp, chilly autumn air was biting and the group decided to spend their day in the attic.
 By the attic door, Sky Smith stood patiently while Rani Chandra stood over her, measuring the younger girl’s height with a metre ruler and a marker.
-Clyde Langer was splitting his time between watching the girls and reading a school textbook while investigative journalist Sarah Jane Smith sat working by the computer, flicking through documents and filed paperwork.
+Clyde Langer was splitting his time between watching the girls and sketching in his drawing pad while investigative journalist Sarah Jane Smith sat working by the computer, flicking through documents and filed paperwork.